Adillwma/QuantumHarmonics/README.md

 ## Combined Visulisation for QHO

+Putting together the results and visulisations generated so far we can see the relationship between the potential, and the probability density of the QHO.
+Each probability density is plotted at the energy given by its corresponding energy level eigenvalue.
+We see how the potential forms a well in which the wavefunctions/probability densities are confined, classically this potential is an absoloute limit, however we can see that the probility densities extend beyond this point, this is a key feature of quantum mechanics, and is a result of the wave-like nature of the electron.

 <div align="center">

 <img src="Images/output7.png" width=1000>

-*The dotted u shape line shows the potential that we caluclated, combining the potential and the wavefunctions on this one plot allows us to see the classical limits, where the potential crosses each wavefunction.
-Classically the wavefucntion is not allowed to have a value other than 0 past these limits but we can see here that it does, this is one of the dissagremments between classical and quantum theory.*
+*The dotted u shape line shows the potential, the left hand plot shows the simulated wavefunctions, plotted at the energy corresponding to thier energy eigenvalue.
+The right hand plot shows the same but with the probability dfensities rather than wavefunctions.
+Classically the probability of existing outside of the potential limits is not allowed, this is one of the dissagremments between classical and quantum theory.*

 </div>